-Get 20% off for first two months when you try our services!
+Get 20% off for first month when you try our services!

 Target Fencing Center was founded on Feb.
 2019 in Santa Clarita, by Sarkis Assadourian a Professional Foil & Epee Fencing Coach.
 The Center provides high quality fencing classes and private lessons with advanced techniques.
 Target Fencing Center is perfect for beginner, intermediate and advanced students.
 Beginner students will improve their agility , reflexes, and speed while intermediate and advanced fencers will hone their techniques and became high-level fencers participating in US and world tournaments.
 The classes transcend beyond just sports help build self-confidence and discipline for the students.

 At Target Fencing Center we believe that building a strong base in Fencing is the road to becoming a stronger Fencer.
 That is why we concentrate heavily on the basic actions of fencing from the start so that experienced fencers can break their negative habits and new students can start with strong ones.
 Our goal is to help our students grow and became high-level fencers.

 Fencing is a group of three related combat sports The three disciplines in modern fencing are the foil, the epee, and the sabre; winning points are made through the contact with an opponent.
 Fencing was one of the first sports to be played in the Olympics.
 Based on the traditional skills of swordsmanship, the modern sport arose at the end of the 19th century, with the Italian school having modified the historical European martial art of classical fencing, and the French school later refining the Italian system.
 There are three forms of modern fencing, each of which uses a different kind of weapon and has different rules; thus the sport itself is divided into three competitive scenes: foil, epee, and sabre.
 Most competitive fencers choose to specialize in one weapon only.
 Competitive fencing is one of the five activities which have been featured in every modern Olympic Games.